 The Underbelly series, based loosely on truth and wholly on the glorification of a violent underworld was as instrumental in launching the careers of some of Australia’s greatest young actors as it was responsible for rebooting the waning careers of others.

 As a Londoner, born in an ‘ungentrified’ part of town, I was somewhat knowledgeable of the dubious goings on of inner city life and the colourful characters that it attracts and so, an education in the murky past of my adoptive Sydney’s history executed with shameless rose tinted-ness was pretty irresistible.
 As was the actor Firass Dirani I seem to remember, playing the part of notorious Kings Cross identity John Ibrahim…half naked in an empty Kings Cross bar with an emotionally torn and dutiful copper called Wendy.
 Crikey.
-I’m sure that I wasn’t the only bird that needed a stiff gin and a cold shower after viewing that little nugget of tv gold.
-Needless to say a few years later, a real-life lawsuit ensued in Sydney and was rightly won by a Kings Cross policewoman named Wendy who obviously wasn’t as keen on those love scenes as I was.
+Needless to say a few years later, a real-life lawsuit ensued in Sydney and was rightly won by a Kings Cross policewoman named Wendy who obviously wasn’t as taken with that love scene as Australia was.

 Corr’s part in UnderBelly was small, too small but he was convincing as well as intriguing and it some ways it paved the way, leading to him playing the roles of other slippery, reckless and unnurtured young men, one in particular, being Coby Jennings in Packed to the Rafters.
-This sugary sweet, syrupy goo of a program with it’s humble, hard-working family bursting with emotional openness was hardly my cup of tea.
+This sugary sweet, shiny, program with it’s humble, hard-working family bursting with emotional openness was hardly my cup of tea.
 Previously that week I’d even been flicking channels every time a trailer for it came on the TV muttering the words ‘Christ.’
-Until, one night, thick with flu and not having the energy to reach for the remote, he suddenly appeared on the screen, entering this wholesome, cheesy grinning TV household and I have to admit he was nothing short of brilliant with his mullet and with his shadiness and incredibly I watched the whole episode.
+Until, one night, thick with flu and not having the energy to reach for the remote, Corr suddenly appeared on the screen, entering this wholesome, TV household and I have to admit he was nothing short of brilliant with his mullet and with his shadiness.
+Incredibly, I watched the whole episode.